KB User's Guide - Documents Tab - Glossary and Glossary Items

 - The Glossary search and indexed browsing can be accessed directly via glossary.php (e.g. kb.wisc.edu/yourgroupsite/glossary.php).
 The image below shows the Help Desk live site.
 The url used to access it is circled in red.

 Tool-tip Popup for Glossary via the Includedoc

 In any document, you can use the IncludeDoc tag on a glossary item.
-The term will appear in the document with a dashed underline.
+The term will appear in the document (which we will refer to here as the container document, the document which contains the embedded Glossary term) with a dashed underline.
 Hovering over it will reveal the definition in a tooltip.
 The cursor will appear as question mark icon upon mouse-over.

 How to place a Glossary Tool Tip in your Document